-The Vijay Iyer (pronounced “VID-jay EYE-yer”) Sextet is a group of generation-defining, virtuoso improvisers – horn players Graham Haynes, Steve Lehman and Mark Shim alongside rhythm partners bassist Stephan Crump and one of a revolving cast of stellar drummers -- Tyshawn Sorey, Marcus Gilmore, and Jeremy Dutton -- who leverage a wealth of jazz history even as they push it boldly forward.
+The Vijay Iyer (pronounced “VID-jay EYE-yer”) Sextet is a group of generation-defining, virtuoso improvisers – horn players Graham Haynes, Steve Lehman and Mark Shim alongside rhythm partners bassist Stephan Crump, and drummer Jeremy Dutton -- who leverage a wealth of jazz history even as they push it boldly forward.

 The music ranges from the explosive to the elegiac, incorporating melodic hooks, entrancing atmosphere, rhythmic muscle and an elemental spirit.
 Iyer has been working with the members of this sextet for close to 20 years in a number of different configurations and Far From Over, Iyer's newest ECM Records release, represents something of a culmination of that work while also furthering his prolific and diverse artistry.